-Where to live: Accommodation options in Japan
+Where to live: accommodation options in Japan

-Reading Time: 3 minutes
+Reading Time: 4 minutes

 You’ve chosen your school, completed the application, now you just need to book your flights and sort out somewhere to live.
-But what are your accommodation options in Japan, how do you make a choice and how do you arrange it all.
+But what are your accommodation options in Japan, how do you make a choice, and how do you arrange it all?
 Well, that’s where we can help.

 As with any part of moving to a new country, there’s a lot to think about when picking and arranging accommodation.
-Understanding all the ins and outs of key money (what?), deposits, contracts, furniture, and hidden costs can be time consuming and complicated if you’re not sure where to start.
+Understanding all the ins and outs of key money (huh?), deposits, contracts, furniture, and hidden costs can be time consuming and complicated if you’re not sure where to start.

 The advantages of using a service like Go!
 Go!
 Nihon to explore accommodation options in Japan are big and can save you a lot of time and money.